mhanyc/software_security_reqs/README.md

 We recommend treating all requirements with a mild skepticism.
 Having said that, we also enjoy (shall we say) vibrant discussion.

-Please consider these a starting point for understanding general security within the context of modern software.
+Please consider these a starting point for understanding security within the context of modern software.

 >[!NOTE]
 > As read on the cover of the Guide . . .
 DON'T PANIC.
 This is only a draft. :people_hugging: